EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

     modules

 Mandatory.
 A comma-separated list of modules that contain implementations of EOxServer interfaces.
-Use module identifiers as with normal python `import statements
+Use module identifiers as with normal Python `import statements
 <http://docs.python.org/reference/simple_stmts.html#the-import-statement>`_.